Developing literate citizens of the future.

 Guided Reading

-All classes plan a daily year group/whole class guided reading session where the reading skills of decoding and comprehension are taught in a progressive way.
 In Class 1 and 2 (or as needed), a phonics based approach is the main focus but as word-reading and fluency develops the comprehension skills below are taught and practised—

 Vocabulary